Shadow Dancer (1989 video game)

 (Note: Somewhat like Shinobi, Shadow Dancer has a kanji form of its name: Kage no Mai (影の舞).
 This particular phrase is used extensively throughout the game.) is a 1989 platform game developed and published by Sega for arcades.
 It was the first game developed for the Sega System 18 arcade board hardware and is a sequel to Shinobi (1987).
 The player controls a mysterious ninja as he, aided by his attack dog, attempt to take out a terrorist organization.
-The player goes about this by using ninjutsu abilities and their dog to defeat enemies as well as collecting bombs that must be obtained in order to clear a level.
+The player goes about this by using ninjutsu abilities and their dog to defeat enemies, as well as collecting bombs that must be obtained to clear a level.

-Upon release, Shadow Dancer received positive reception from critics, who praised the game's soundtrack, graphics and gameplay but noted that it was derivative of previous titles starring ninja protagonists.
+Upon release, Shadow Dancer received a positive reception from critics, who praised the game's soundtrack, graphics, and gameplay but noted that it was derivative of previous titles starring ninja protagonists.
 The game later received ports for home computers and the Master System.
 A loose adaptation, titled Shadow Dancer: The Secret of Shinobi, was released for the Sega Genesis in 1990.